 - They can be downloaded and accessed anywhere (home/car)

 I have found that turning eLearning into a game for students or employees seems to be gaining some traction with our clients.
-I believe that this is because gamification engages the end user more while encouraging him/her to continue with the course. eLearning courses developed in this way use gamification traits such as: points, scoreboard, scoring, even avatars...
-This form of eLearning can be applied to motivate students by offering different types of challenges and rewards, and who doesn’t like to play, uh?
+I believe that this is because gamification engages the end user more while encouraging him/her to continue with the course. eLearning courses developed in this way use gamification traits such as points, scoreboard, scoring, and even avatars...
+This form of eLearning can motivate students by offering different challenges and rewards, and who doesn’t like to play, uh?
 Here are the advantages: